Acting as figureheads and ambassadors for the Marine, we are proud to have 4 excellent patrons.

 Andrew said ‘I performed for the first time there in my teens before going to the Bristol Old Vic Theatre School and becoming a professional actor.
 We had great success with the community plays – a professional and personal highlight for me.”

-Oliver Ford Davies’ books include Playing Lear, an account of his experience while performing King Lear at the Almeida Theatre, and Performing Shakespeare.
+Oliver Ford Davies’ books include Playing Lear, an account of his experience while performing King Lear at the Almeida Theatre, Performing Shakespeare, and Shakespeare’s Fathers and Daughters.